-The North London Waste Authority (NLWA) are undertaking the preparation of a Joint Waste Strategy (JWS) in partnership with the seven north London boroughs of Barnet, Camden, Enfield, Hackney, Haringey and Waltham Forest.
-The new strategy runs from 2024/5 to 2040 and is being developed due to the expiration of the previous strategy in 2020.
+The North London Waste Authority (NLWA) have prepared a Joint Waste Strategy (JWS) in partnership with the seven north London boroughs of Barnet, Camden, Enfield, Hackney, Haringey and Waltham Forest.
+The new strategy runs from 2025 to 2040 and has been developed due to the expiration of the previous strategy in 2020.
 In addition, it is a requirement for two-tier authority areas to have a joint strategy for the management of waste, in line with the Waste and Emissions Act 2003.
-The following section provides the non-technical summary of the draft Environmental Report that documents the Strategic Environmental Assessment (SEA) for the North London joint waste strategy.
+The following section provides the non-technical summary of the Environmental Report that documents the Strategic Environmental Assessment (SEA) for the North London joint waste strategy.
 This SEA involves a review of key central and local Government plans and strategies that have the potential to influence the management of waste, as a basis for considering the suitability of the Strategy.
 The assessment also considers the local environmental, social, and economic context of north London with relevance to waste management services and their impacts.
 This is described as the 'Baseline' within the SEA.

-The key parts of the draft JWS are assessed against a wide range of (mostly environmental) SEA Objectives which are measured using SEA Criteria to assist with the scoring process and, to ensure an appropriate strategy is developed.
-All of these aspects have been subject to consultation and this draft Environmental Report represents the public consultation stage of the SEA process.
+The key parts of the JWS are assessed against a wide range of (mostly environmental) SEA Objectives which are measured using SEA Criteria to assist with the scoring process and, to ensure an appropriate strategy is developed.
+All of these aspects have been subject to consultation and this Environmental Report represents the public consultation stage of the SEA process.